SpiritCroc/adb-app-backup/README.md

 # ADB app backup

 Backup apps to your PC using adb root.
-No extra apps and app root required.
+No extra apps or app root required.